 The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than that of the investment universe.
 In determining the ESG score of the Sub-Fund and the Investment Universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+For the purpose of this measurement, the investment universe is defined as ICE BOFA 1-3 YEAR GLOBAL CORPORATE Index.
 No ESG Reference Index has been designated.